-- Heat 1 1/2 cups of peanut oil in a wok over medium-high heat.
+- Heat the peanut oil in a wok over medium-high heat.

 - In small batches, fry the steak in the oil until golden brown.

-- Discard all but a tablespoon worth of peanut oil from the wok, and then add the garlic and ginger and cook for about a minute.
+- Discard all but a tablespoon worth of peanut oil from the wok, and then add the garlic and ginger and cook until fragrant, about 30 seconds to a minute.